-In order to mitigate our exposure to interest rate and foreign currency risks, we entered into swaps covering 100% of our term loans, consisting of interest rate and cross-currency swaps, which effectively converted our term loans, as U.S. dollar obligations, into fixed-rate euro debt.
-The swaps relating to our \$400 million Add-on Term Loans expire in January 2025 while those relating to our initial \$750 million term loans expire in January 2024.
+In order to mitigate our exposure to interest rate and foreign currency risks, we entered into interest rate and cross-currency swaps covering 100% of our outstanding term loans, effectively converting them from U.S. dollar denominated debt obligations into fixed-rate euro-denominated debt through the term of the swap agreements.
+As of December 31, 2023, swaps relating to approximately \$390 million in notional value mature in January 2025 and approximately \$760 million in December 2028.
 If we are unable to renew or elect not to replace these swaps, the cost of servicing our term loans may increase due to fluctuations in interest rates, currency values and/or currency exchange rates, which could reduce our profitability and cash flows and have a material adverse effect on our financial condition.